nordic-institute/X-Road/doc/Sidecar/security_server_sidecar_user_guide.md

 | /var/lib/xroad               | Backups and messagelog archives                           |
 | /var/lib/postgresql/12/main  | Local database files (not applicable to external database |

-*Note* To avoid permissions issues when mapping local database files, is the easiest way to use docker volume (not bind mount).
-More information see: [Volumes](https://docs.docker.com/storage/volumes/)
+*Note* Use docker volume instead of bind mount for local database files to avoid permissions issues.
+For more information see: [Volumes](https://docs.docker.com/storage/volumes/)

 For example, to use a volume for the configuration folder, add the following parameter to the docker run command:
 ```bash